-We may not have sufficient capital reserves to avoid a net worth deficit if we experience a comprehensive loss in a future quarter.
+We may not have sufficient capital reserves to avoid a net worth deficit if we experience comprehensive losses in the future.
 If we have a net worth deficit in a future quarter, we will be required to draw funds from Treasury to avoid being placed into receivership.

-The dividend provisions of the senior preferred stock permit us to retain only up to \$3.0 billion as capital reserves, provided our conservator directs us to declare and pay senior preferred stock dividends in full in the future.
-As a result, we may not have sufficient capital reserves to avoid a net worth deficit if we have a comprehensive loss in a future quarter.
+The dividend provisions of the senior preferred stock purchase agreement, which were most recently amended in September 2019, permit us to retain up to \$25.0 billion as capital reserves, provided our conservator directs us to declare and pay senior preferred stock dividends in full in the future.
+If we do not declare and pay a dividend in the full amount provided for in the senior preferred stock for any future dividend period, the capital reserve amount will thereafter be zero.
+As a result, we may not have sufficient capital reserves to avoid a net worth deficit if we have comprehensive losses in the future.

-We have experienced and expect to continue to experience volatility in our financial results from period to period due to a number of factors, particularly changes in market conditions that result in fluctuations in the estimated fair value of the financial instruments, such as derivatives and certain securities, that we mark-to-market through our earnings.
-Other factors that may result in volatility in our quarterly financial results include developments that affect our loss reserves, such as changes in interest rates, home prices or accounting standards, or events such as natural disasters.
+We have experienced and expect to continue to experience volatility in our financial results from period to period due to a number of factors, particularly changes in market conditions that result in fluctuations in the estimated fair value of the financial instruments, such as derivatives and certain securities, that we "mark-to-market" through our earnings.
+Other factors that may result in volatility in our quarterly financial results include developments that affect our loss reserves, such as redesignation of loans from "held for investment" to "held for sale," changes in interest rates, home prices or accounting standards, or events such as natural disasters or pandemics.
 Accordingly, the potential volatility in our financial results, which may be significant from quarter to quarter, could result in a net worth deficit in a future quarter.
 In addition, other factors such as legislative or regulatory actions could result in a net worth deficit in a future quarter.

-For any quarter for which we have a net worth deficit, we will be required to draw funds from Treasury under the senior preferred stock purchase agreement to avoid being placed into receivership.
-The maximum amount of remaining funding under the agreement was \$113.9 billion as of June 30, 2018.
-If we were to draw additional funds from Treasury under the agreement in respect of a future period, the amount of remaining funding under the agreement of our draw.
+For any quarter for which we have a net worth deficit, we would need to draw funds from Treasury under the senior preferred stock purchase agreement to avoid being placed into receivership.
+The maximum amount of remaining funding under the agreement was \$113.9 billion as of March 31, 2020.
+If we were to draw additional funds from Treasury under the agreement in respect of a future period, the amount of remaining funding under the agreement would be reduced by the amount of our draw.
 Dividend payments we make to Treasury do not restore or increase the amount of funding available to us under the agreement.
 Accordingly, if we experience multiple quarters of net worth deficits, the amount of remaining funding available under the senior preferred stock purchase agreement could be significantly reduced from its current level.